mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 where the first number is the store id and the second number is the zipcode.

-Now, this script worked great - I ran it continuously while sleeping for a few seconds in between invocations and it did seem to reliably point me to stores where availability slots show up!
+Now, this script worked great - I ran it continuously while sleeping for a few seconds in between invocations and it did reliably point me to stores where availability slots showed up!

-But the problem was by the time I typed in the zip code in the search back, scrolled down to the store number, "selected" the store and then clicked "next" (this figure is from above, reproduced to make my point):
+But the problem was by the time I typed in the zip code in the search field, hit enter, scrolled down to the store number, selected the store and then clicked "next" (this figure is from above, reproduced to make my point):

 ![rite aid screen](/dev/img/riteaidscreen1_err1.png)